vippsas/vipps-partner/README.md

 We are working on a new and better solution.
 See:
 [Vipps Partner API PoC](#vipps-partner-api-poc).

-Thew Partner API will be available as soon as possible, but we can not give a date.
+The Partner API will be available as soon as possible, but we can not give a date.
 We will make the most important features available first, and welcome feedback.
 See:
 [Questions?](#questions).